keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/local-building.md

     > **Note**
     To utilize the `Makefile`, you must have GNU **make** available on your local machine.
-    Versions are available for all the usual Operating Systems.
+    Versions are available for all the usual operating systems.

 1. Start contributing!
 Note that MkDocs updates the rendered documentation each time you write the file.